 Impatient to see the mighty temples at Angkor, it’s not surprising that most people head directly to Siem Reap after experiencing the delights of the capital, Phnom Penh.
 But if you have the time, consider breaking the journey and staying in one or more of the following destinations.

 Don’t be impatient for Angkor!

 There are two ways to reach Siem Reap from Phnom Penh.

 The quickest (and therefore the favoured route for buses) is National Highway 6.
-Along this route you’ve got the options of stopping at Kompong Thom and Kompong Cham.
+Along this route, you’ve got the option of stopping at Kampong Thom (also spelt Kompong Thom) and/or Kampong Cham (also spelt Kompong Cham).
 It is also possible to drive between Phnom Penh and Siem Reap using National Highway 5.
-This is longer but gives you the opportunity to stop at Kampong Chhnang and Battambang plus the option of taking a slight detour north to visit the temples at Banteay Chhmar and Banteay Top near Sisophon.
+This is longer but gives you the opportunity to stop at Kampong Chhnang (also spelt Kompong Chhnang) and Battambang plus the option of taking a slight detour north to visit the temples at Banteay Chhmar and Banteay Top near Sisophon.

 Phnom Penh and Siem Reap via National Highway 6

 Kampong Cham is a wonderful place.
 It’s got all the right ingredients to make it a great travellers’ hangout but with one thing missing – the travellers.
 Set on the Mekong River, Kampong Cham has a lovely setting.
 In the evening the promenade along the river is a hive of activity and hawkers set up stalls selling ice cold beer and snacks.

 Wat Nokor (Banteay Prey Nokor) in the outskirts of Kampong Cham